Glad Day Bookshop: History

 Bar Bük, the bookstore and café that employs Sabi in the television series Sort Of, was partially inspired by Glad Day.

 Notable events and programming

 In 2015, the bookstore launched the Naked Heart Festival, an annual festival of LGBTQ literature.
 Workshops, panels, readings, and other events associated with the festival take place at the bookstore and other community spaces in the Church and Wellesley village.

-As the bookstore settled in to its new location featuring a kitchen and bar, Glad Day expanded programming in 2017 to include a weekly drag brunch on Sundays.
+As the bookstore settled in to its Church Street location featuring a kitchen and bar, Glad Day expanded programming in 2017 to include a weekly drag brunch on Sundays.
 The event has become a mainstay of the bookstore, attracting large crowds and promoting new uses for the space.
+Following its move to the smaller location on Lisgar Street, Glad Day continued hosting its drag brunches off-site at various restaurants.

 The bookstore regularly welcomes author readings and Q&As presented by different groups, including the EW (Emerging Writers) Reading Series and the Brockton Writers Series.